MARIN MAN TO MAN: REFECTIONS

 knew about the Man to Man group, and told me about it.
 I swallowed

-my pride (Denny's for God's sake) and went to my first breakfast.
+my pride and went to my first breakfast.

 Small world that it is, the founder was Mary's brother.